Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Armenia as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through private network extensions to major European hubs such as Frankfurt, Amsterdam, or Istanbul.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Abovyan as of September 2025, meaning there are 0 dedicated cloud regions locally.
+Secure, high-performance connections to cloud providers like AWS, Google Cloud (GCP), and Azure are established through private network extensions to major European hubs like Frankfurt, Warsaw, or Istanbul.

-Internet Exchange Points (IXPs): Public peering is handled primarily through the Armenian Internet Exchange (ARMIX) located in Yerevan.
-This IXP is central to local traffic exchange, reducing latency for domestic users and improving overall network performance within the country.
+Internet Exchange Points (IXPs): Peering is primarily handled through private interconnection within data centers or via the Armenian Internet Exchange (ARMIX) located in the capital, Yerevan.
+This setup facilitates efficient local traffic exchange and reduces latency for domestic users.

-Bare Metal: Bare metal server options are available, offering dedicated compute resources for performance-intensive applications.
-Providers like phoenixNAP and Hivelocity can serve the region through network partners, providing customized hardware solutions.
+Bare Metal: Bare metal server options are available, providing dedicated compute resources for performance-sensitive applications.
+Providers such as Hivelocity offer solutions suitable for deploying infrastructure in the region.

 Power Analysis